atkinchris/kyle-simpson-workshop/notes/notes-monday-am.md

 ```

 * _TDZ_ - _temporal dead zone_.
 Time between opening of a block and the time you declare a variable.
 A variable cannot be used in this _zone_. (**Kyle says**: WTF is that name)
-* Hoisting is a metaphor for the actual first pass of compilation.
+* Hoisting isn't real - it is a metaphor for the actual first pass of compilation.
 * `let` will automatically close scope for each iteration of a for-loop, removing the need for internal binding.

 ```javascript